kvader/custom-activity-deskapi-node/README.md

 # Journey Builder
-## Custom Activities - Desk.com API
+## Custom Activities - Desk.com API - Sara

 This nodejs app is a Journey Builder Application Extension containing two custom activities.
 Create Case creates an email case using Desk.com's API in response to a JB interaction trigger being fired.
 Update Case is to be placed after Create Case within an interaction and will update the subject and priority of the newly created case.